 This is what’s going to make your car louder.
-We don’t really see the point of removing the resonators and still keeping the stock muffler.
+There’s no real point of a resonator delete if you’re still keeping the stock muffler.

 Once you start deleting components from your exhaust system, you’ll realize that you might as well go all the way and keep it as clean and straight as possible.

 The whole point of a muffler is to muffle the exhaust sound, making it quieter and more tolerable for the uninitiated non-car people and the government.

 By removing these entirely, you’ll bypass the main component that shapes your exhaust sound and your car will inevitably get louder.
 Although, we aren’t suggesting that everyone should do a muffler delete.
 You do need a muffler –– just the right kind.

 These are usually included with aftermarket catback exhaust systems.
 They’re lighter, less restrictive, and more free-flowing as compared to the stock mufflers.
 Or you could go ahead and install glasspack mufflers.

 Aftermarket catback exhausts strike the perfect balance between affordability, power gain, and louder sound.
 If you had to choose only one product from this list to make your exhaust louder, make sure it’s this one.

 Catback exhausts replace everything that’s installed behind your catalytic converter with what’s essentially a straighter pipe with fewer restrictions.
 These are designed to replace your factory exhaust system with one that flows better.

 No matter what car you drive, as long as it has some presence in the aftermarket community, chances are you will find a catback exhaust for it.

 Headers / Exhaust Manifold